nabeel-oz/qlik-py-tools/docs/README.md

 | [Clustering](Clustering.md) | [Sample App - Clustering with HDBSCAN](Sample_App_Clustering.qvf) | Qlik Sense November 2018 or later with the Dashboard Extension Bundle. |
 | [Forecasting](Prophet.md) | [Sample App - Facebook Prophet (Detailed)](Sample_App_Prophet.qvf)<br><br>[Sample App - Facebook Prophet (Simple)](Sample_App_Forecasting_Simple.qvf) | Qlik Sense November 2018 or later with the Dashboard Extension Bundle. <br/><br/>For the detailed app, use the bookmarks to step through the sheets with relevant selections.<br><br>For calling Prophet through the load script refer to the simple app.
 If you want to reload the app using Qlik Sense Desktop you will need to download the [data source](VIC-Emergency-Department-Attendances.xlsx), create a data connection named `AttachedFiles` in the app, and point the connection to the folder containing the source file. |
 | [Machine Learning](scikit-learn.md) | [Sample App - Train & Test](Sample-App-scikit-learn-Train-Test.qvf)<br><br>[Sample App - Predict](Sample-App-scikit-learn-Predict.qvf)<br><br>[Sample App - K-fold Cross Validation](Sample-App-scikit-learn-K-fold-Cross-Validation.qvf)<br><br>[Sample App - Parameter Tuning](Sample-App-scikit-learn-Parameter-Tuning.qvf)<br><br>[Sample App - K-fold CV & Parameter Tuning](Sample-App-scikit-learn-K-fold-CV-Grid-Search.qvf) | Make sure you reload the K-fold Cross Validation or Train & Test app before using the Predict app.<br><br>If using Qlik Sense Desktop you will need to download the [data source](HR-Employee-Attrition.xlsx), create a data connection named `AttachedFiles` in the app, and point the connection to the folder containing the source file.<br><br>For the Prediction app you will need Qlik Sense November 2018 or later with the Dashboard Extension Bundle. |

+## Qonnections 2019 Workshop

+At Qonnections 2019 we ran hands-on workshops with PyTools and Qlik Sense.
+The content for these workshops, including the sample apps and exercise intructions, is available [here](hands-on/README.md).

+The workshop exercises can be used as a tutorial for using this Server Side Extension with Qlik Sense Enterprise or Desktop.